 Upper elementary is a critical time to engage students in the science and engineering practices.
 Students form key identities with, or against, science and engineering as they leave elementary school that can shape their relationship to science in later education, and even post-secondary and career choices later in life.
 Students must be provided opportunities to develop the skills necessary for a meaningful progression of development in order for them to engage in scientific and technical reasoning so critical to success in civic life, post-secondary education, and careers.
 Inclusion of science and engineering practices in standards only speak to the types of performances students should be able to demonstrate at the end of instruction at a particular grade; the standards do not limit what educators and students should or can be engaged in through a well-rounded curriculum.

 Grades 3 through 5 standards integrate all eight science and engineering practices.
-Examples of specific skills students should develop in these grades include:
+Some examples of specific skills students should develop in these grades include:

 ask questions and predict outcomes about the changes in energy when objects collide; distinguish between scientific (testable) and non-scientific (non-testable) questions; define a simple design problem, including criteria for success and constraints on materials or time;